MELVERN

 Melvern Fall Festival & Sunflower Days

 Annually each summer, for over 100 years, the park comes to life during Melvern Sunflower Days.
-Three days packed with laughter, music, and small-town magic.
-Each October, the town hold the Fall Festival.
-Vendors from all over will be selling handmade crafts, homemade treats, and anything you can imagine!
+Two days packed with laughter, music, and small-town magic.
+Each October, vendors from all over will be selling handmade crafts, homemade treats, and anything you can imagine at the Fall Festival.
+Learn more.

 Melvern Lake